DevDugg/react-tic-tac-toe/README.md

 # [Tic Tac Toe](https://vividtruthkeeper.github.io/react-tic-tac-toe/)

-This is a web password generator project built with Next.js, TypeScript, Tailwind CSS, React Icons, UUID, and React Toastify.
-The purpose of this project is to provide a simple and secure way to generate strong and unique passwords for various online accounts.
+This is a tic-tac-toe web game for two players.

 ## Features